Master of Theological Studies

 Those who have completed the Bachelor of Theology (Honours), Graduate Certificate in Theological Studies, or Graduate Diploma in Theological Studies will be granted advanced standing into the Master of Theological Studies.

-Successful completion of the Master of Theological Studies provides entry into the Master of Theology (Research).
+Successful completion of the Master of Theological Studies may be eligible to progress to the Master of Theology (Research) or to doctoral studies.

 All costs are calculated using current rates and are based on a full-time study load of 40 credit points (normally 4 units) per semester.